Nowhere left to hide: revealing realistic gravitational-wave populations in high dimensions and high resolution with PixelPop: Methods

-We model the population in a four-dimensional space consisting of the BH source-frame primary mass $m_1$, binary mass ratio $q \in (0,1]$, redshift $z$, and effective aligned spin \cite{Racine:2008qv}
+We model the population in a four-dimensional space consisting of the BH source-frame primary mass $m_1$, binary mass ratio $q \in (0,1]$, redshift $z$, and effective aligned spin \citep{Racine:2008qv}

 where $a_1$ and $a_2 \in [0, 1)$ are the dimensionless spin magnitudes, and $\theta_1$ and $\theta_2$ represent the spin--orbit misalignment of the primary and secondary components of the binary, respectively.
+We restrict the simulated population to $z\leq 1.9$, well above the highest redshift ($z=0.81$) of the detectable sources in our catalog (see Sec.~\ref{sec:detectable catalog} for details).
 Figure~\ref{fig:true_pop_corner_CE} shows the \ac{CE}-simulated population in the parameter space spanned by $m_1$, $q$, $\chieff$, and $z$.
-These four parameters are non-trivially and nonlinearly correlated.
-Typical population analyses with simplistic parametrizations would struggle to capture such complexities, motivating our use of multidimensional Bayesian nonparametrics like \textsc{PixelPop}.
+These four parameters are nontrivially and nonlinearly correlated.
+Typical population analyses with simplistic parameterizations would struggle to capture such complexities, motivating our use of multidimensional Bayesian nonparametrics like \textsc{PixelPop}.